yusfate4/90-DaysOfJavaScript/Day 01/Readme.md

 </html>
 ```

-You can run the example by clicking the “Play” button in the right-top corner of the box above.
+### You can run the example by clicking the “Play” button in the right-top corner of the box above.

-The <script> tag contains JavaScript code which is automatically executed when the browser processes the tag.

-Modern markup
-The <script> tag has a few attributes that are rarely used nowadays but can still be found in old code:

-The type attribute: <script type=…>
-The old HTML standard, HTML4, required a script to have a type.
-Usually it was type="text/javascript".
-It’s not required anymore.
-Also, the modern HTML standard totally changed the meaning of this attribute.
-Now, it can be used for JavaScript modules.
-But that’s an advanced topic, we’ll talk about modules in another part of the tutorial.

-The language attribute: <script language=…>
-This attribute was meant to show the language of the script.
-This attribute no longer makes sense because JavaScript is the default language.
-There is no need to use it.

 ![Day01](https://github.com/yusfate4/90-DaysOfJavaScript/assets/65573250/826286cd-c119-4239-ae9c-d7db308e4510)